zephyrproject-rtos/zephyr/samples/subsys/mgmt/updatehub/README.rst

 Step 1: Build/Flash MCUboot
 ===========================

-The MCUboot can be build following the instructions in the :ref:`mcuboot` documentation page.
+The MCUboot can be built following the instructions in the :ref:`mcuboot` documentation page.
 Flash the resulting image file using west on ``terminal 1``.